btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

 Once Flank has discovered your script, you can run it on a schedule.
-You don't have to deal with an orchestration tool.
+You don't have to deal with an scheduling tool.

 **Just write code.**